Isa-vital/SerpoAI/docs/SerpoAI_Smart_Contract_SRD.md

 ### 1.1 Purpose

-This document defines the project scope, deliverables, timeline, and cost for developing a smart contract system and crypto grid bot for the Serpo AI platform.
+This document defines the project scope, deliverables, timeline, and cost for developing a full web platform redesign, a smart contract system, and a multi-market grid bot (crypto, forex, stocks) for the Serpo AI platform.
 It serves as a mutual agreement between the developer and the client on what will be built, what will not be built, and the terms of engagement.

 ### 1.2 Background